A carousel horse carrying a load of brussels sprouts on its back? From the Santa Cruz Beach Boardwalk amusement park? Say what?

 One more point of interest: the Boardwalk actually launched two off-season festivals in the early ‘80s: the Brussels Sprouts Festival every October, and the Clam Chowder Cook-Off every February.
 The chowder cook-off was co-sponsored by Santa Cruz Park and Rec.
 Of the two, the chowder cook-off still soldiers on year after year; clam chowder is iconic in these parts, and the pro/am chowder competition draws a lot of attention.
 And Boardwalk visitors.

 I never found a Chowder Cook-off t-shirt, if one was ever issued, but I do have one for an associated foot race called the Chowder Chase.
-The Chase, which took place from the ‘80s in the ‘90s, led runners on an eccentric course in and around the Boardwalk and finally down the beach.
+The Chase, which took place from the ‘80s into the ‘90s, led runners on an eccentric course in and around the Boardwalk and finally down the beach.